gohanko/yiikuochong.com/content/posts/my-experience-with-job-hunting-in-singapore/index.md

 - New Zealand
 - Australia

-Though everything except for Singapore and Malaysia is more due to curiousity than any actual serious-ness.
+That said, everything except for Singapore and Malaysia are more due to curiousity than any actual serious-ness.

 This serves as a really good way to compare the job markets in these countries.
 It also became an unintentional A/B test of sorts.